fhemberger/manifest-validator/README.md

 A Node.js based validator for cache manifest files: [manifest-validator.com](http://manifest-validator.com)

-*Note:* This is my first Node.js project and I would be glad, if you leave some feedback or suggestions.
-At the moment I'm not entirely happy with the code, but I'll learn and I'll improve.
-Promise.

 If you're looking for an easy way to create a manifest file for an existing project, try James Pearce's [confess.js](https://github.com/jamesgpearce/confess), a PhantomJS based tool to enumerate a web app's resources.